Duck rescued from dogs, gets new home for Christmas

-LINWOOD, KS (KCTV) – One lucky duck has found a new home just in time for Christmas.
+LINWOOD, Kansas (KCTV/KSMO) -- One lucky duck has found a new home just in time for Christmas.

 This domesticated duck was nursed back to health after good Samaritans, Tammye West and Willam Saunders, found the thinly feathered waterfowl near a wall close to their home near Kansas City Kansas Community College.